parttimenerd/jfr-query-experiments/README.md

   - so fixed arrays instead of varlen are a good idea

 TODO
-- before_gc and after_gc macros
+- simple "query" command that
-- formatting
+  - shows errors
-  - macros for formatting timestamps, durations, bytes, frequency
-- other features from JFR view
+  - does file caching /tmp (configurable)
+  - shows a table (--format csv,table,json)
+- simple "view" command that
+  - supports many jfr views
+  - if view is not known, searches in list of views
-- JFR views
+  - by defaults shows a list of all views
+- performance comparison with Calcite based Gunnar Morling stuff

+Write basic blog post

 Old
 ===